Chris35Wills/Chris35Wills.github.io/_posts/2014-11-11-snakes-and-ladders.md

 {% endhighlight %}

-Python goes down the stairs and across the hall - perhaps this is the result of the serpentine link to snakes and ladders - the snake wantsa you to slip back down to the beginning as opposed to going across and up a ladder... alas, I digress.
+Python goes down the stairs and across the hall - perhaps this is the result of the serpentine link to snakes and ladders - the snake wants you to slip back down to the beginning as opposed to going across and up a ladder... alas, I digress.